raakeshkamal/ros-rrt/README.md

 * *stepSize* represents the step size to be used for adding new nodes.

 		<arg name = "stepSize" value="10.0" /> <!--step size of RRT -->
-* *neighbourFactor* represents the radius of search with respect to the step size for the nearby nodes from the new node.For example if *neighbourFactor* is 2.0 the radius of search is *2.0 x stepSize*
+* *neighbourFactor* is applicable to **RRT**.It represents the radius of search with respect to the step size for the nearby nodes from the new node.For example if *neighbourFactor* is 2.0 the radius of search is *2.0 x stepSize*

 		<arg name = "neighbourFactor" value="2.0"/> <!--neighbour Factor for search-->
 * *maxIter* represents the maximum number of iterations the RRT algo is supposed to run.